|Warning: This article regards the automated regular reminder/check-in service only.|

-To find out who set this service up, please click ‘Update an existing service’ at the bottom of this article and follow the instructions, once you are logged in, go to ‘support network’ and you will be able to see who else is involved.
+To find out who set this service up, please click ‘Update a CareCall’ at the top of the page and follow the instructions, once you are logged in, go to ‘support network’ and you will be able to see who else is involved.

 Can I turn off the alerts or send them to a different contact detail?

 Yes, but the alerts have been set up to ensure the wellbeing of the person receiving the reminder/check-in so please consider carefully before removing all alerts.
-Please click ‘Update an existing service’ at the bottom of this article and follow the instructions, once you are logged in, go to ‘roles and alerts’ and remove your contact details from the list of alerts.
+Please click ‘Update a CareCall’ at the top of the page and follow the instructions, once you are logged in, go to ‘roles and alerts’ and remove your contact details from the list of alerts.